mtvbrianking/laravel-ussd/readme.md

 **Cache**

 This package persists USSD session data in cache.
-Each key is prefixed with the `session_id` to make it unique and avoid overriding data accidentally.
+Each key is prefixed with the `session_id` and it automatically expires after the configured `ttl`.

 ### Simulator